stefanspringer1/SwiftXML/README.md

 - `XCDATASection`: a CDATA section
 - `XProcessingInstruction`: a processing instruction
 - `XComment`: a comment
+- `XLiteral`: containing text that is meant to be serialized “as is”, i.e. no escaping e.g. of `<` and `&` is done, it could contain XML code that is to be serialized _literally,_ hence its name
 - `XSpot`: see the section below on `XSpot` and handling of text

+`XLiteral` is never the result of parsing XML, but might get added by an application.
+Subsequent `XLiteral` content is (just like `XText`, see the section on handling of text) always automatically combined.

 Those content are of type type `XContent`, whereas the more general type `XNode` might be content or an `XDocument`.